ewhuang/simons_mouse/README.txt

 same network for any given percentage of the raw network, since we use a random seed.

-5. Remove GO nodes from cluster files with GO before evaluating.

-$ python post_cluster_remove_go.py RUNNUM

-Output file: ./results/clusters_go_clean_RUNNUM.txt

-6. Runs the Perl script evaluate_clustering.pl to evaluate cluster densities.
+7. Runs the Perl script evaluate_clustering.pl to evaluate cluster densities.

 $ python evaluate_clustering.py RUNNUM